peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    issuer as configured in the federation.
 When used, the Trust Mark MUST be published within the Leaf's Entity Configuration.

-Where the precondition number 4 and number 5 are not met, there MAY be some cases where the Requestor knows a priori the identity of the Issuers in one or more federations; in these cases the Requestor directly requests the issuance of the X.509 Certificate to the trusted Certificate Issuer.
+   If this is not the case, there MAY be some cases where the Requestor knows a priori the identity of the Issuers in one or more federations; in these cases, the Requestor directly requests the issuance of the X.509 Certificate from the Issuer, without discovery.

 ## Overview